 When doing certain shots such as flowers, you might want the opposite effect.
 That is when your subject is in complete focus and the background is totally blurred called the bokeh effect.
 You will use your lowest F-number such as 2.8, or 3.5.
 Go as low as your particular lens will allow.

 Shutter Priority: If you have moving subjects such as the birds flying by you want to shoot in shutter priority to be sure they come out clear.
 When people are walking through shoot at 1/250th sec. and adjust your ISO accordingly.
-If people or animals are running by increase your shutter speed to about 1/500th sec and if it’s a bright sunny day, go as high as 1/1000th to 1/1200 sec. to get the birds crystal clear as they fly by here.
+If people or animals are running by increasing your shutter speed to about 1/500th sec and if it’s a bright sunny day, go as high as 1/1000th to 1/1200 sec. to get the birds crystal clear as they fly by here.

-Manual Mode: To do your long exposure running, milky water shots you will have use a tripod.
+Manual Mode: To do your long exposure running, milky water shots you will have to use a tripod.
 All of your settings will vary depending on the lighting and what neutral density filter you have.
 You will shoot in manual mode for the milky waters.
 ISO is always 100 or as low as your camera will allow.
 Aperture is f22.
 Your shutter speed will vary depending on the light.
 Take some test shots to decide on your shutter speed after you put your neutral density filter on.
-(It’s like sun glasses for your camera to stop light from coming in).
+(It’s like sunglasses for your camera to stop light from coming in).
 Use your live view mode to focus to lock the mirror up and avoid any camera movement.
-Use your shutter release or your 2 second timer to also avoid camera movement.
+Use your shutter release or your 2-second timer to also avoid camera movement.
 Voila.
 You now have your milky water exposure.
-You want at least a 2 second exposure for running water.
+You want at least a 2-second exposure for running water.
 If you don’t have a neutral density filter you may not get more than 1/15th of a second in the sun.
 Go to our store to buy your ND filter.
-I have a 3.0 for super long exposure in sunshine.
+I have a 3.0 for super long exposure in the sunshine.